supahcraig/schemareg/README.md

 4.  _before re-enabling your nifi generator_ test your Hive query again.
 You should see a new field with the default value for the new field.
 5. Re-enable your GenerateFlowfile processor
 6. Run your Hive query one more time.
 You should see actual data in the new field.

+## Troubleshooting

+ * `[Error 90]` blah blah address alrady in use.
+It's possible you have a prior instance of this thing running, find the pid and kill it.

+ `ss -lnp | grep 18763`